-last release: Nov 2014
+last release: June 2015

 The crop condition map, kindly provided by the GEO Global Agricultural Monitoring initiative (GEOGLAM), synthesizes information for all four AMIS crops in major growing areas.
 Assessments are based on a combination of national and regional crop analyst inputs along with earth observation data.
-Crops that are in less than favourable conditions are displayed on the map with their crop symbol.
+Crops that are in other than favourable conditions are displayed on the map with their crop symbol.